-OLS_CONFIGURE_STATUS TRUE Determines if OLS is configured OLS_DIRECTORY_STATUS FALSE Determines if OLD is enabled with OLS OLS ENABLE STATUS TRUE Determines if OLS is enabled '''
+OLS_CONFIGURE_STATUS TRUE Determines if OLS is configured OLS_DIRECTORY_STATUS FALSE Determines if OID is enabled with OLS OLS ENABLE STATUS TRUE Determines if OLS is enabled '''

-4.1.3 Registering and Enabling Oracle Label Security from SQL\Plus
+4.1.3 Registering and Enabling Oracle Label Security from SQLPlus

-You can both register and enable Oracle Label Security from SQL\Plus.
+You can both register and enable Oracle Label Security from SQLPlus.

-Log into the database instance as user SYS with the SYSDBA administrative privilege.
+1. Log into the appropriate PDB as user SYS with the SYSDBA administrative privilege.

 '''

-sqlplus sys as sysdba
+sqlplus sys@pdb_name as sysdba

 Enter password: password

 '''